Characterization of the symmetry class of an Elasticity tensor using polynomial covariants: Introduction

-In the specific case of the Elasticity tensor, it is known~\cite{FV1996} that there are exactly \emph{eight symmetry classes}: isotropic, cubic, transversely isotropic, trigonal, tetragonal, orthotropic, monoclinic and triclinic.
-This problem has a long history, recalled by Forte and Vianello in~\cite{FV1996}.
-These authors have definitively clarified the mathematical problem about the symmetry classes of an Elasticity tensor and removed the link with crystallographic point groups which was extremely confusing and lead to the false assumption that there were ten, rather than eight, symmetry classes~\cite{Fed1968,CM1987,HDP1991}.
+there are exactly \emph{eight symmetry classes}~\cite{FV1996}: $[\SO(3)]$ (isotropic), $[\octa]$ (cubic), $[\OO(2)]$ (transversely isotropic), $[\DD_{3}]$ (trigonal), $[\DD_{4}]$ (tetragonal), $[\DD_{2}]$ (orthotropic), $[\ZZ_{2}]$ (monoclinic) and $[\triv]$ (triclinic).
+They are described in~\autoref{sec:symmetry-classes}.
+The problem of their determination has a long history, recalled by Forte and Vianello in~\cite{FV1996}.
+These authors have definitively clarified the mathematical problem of classifying the symmetry classes of the representation of $\SO(3)$ on $\Ela$, the $21$-dimensional space of elasticity tensors.
+They removed the link with crystallographic point groups which was extremely confusing and lead to the false assumption that there were ten, rather than eight, symmetry classes~\cite{Fed1968,Cow1987,HP1991}.
 These eight classes were confirmed in 2001, using an alternative approach~\cite{CVC2001}, where symmetry planes rather than rotations play the central role.
-Note however that this approach, using symmetry planes, cannot be generalized to find the symmetry classes of higher order tensorial representations due to the fact that not all closed subgroups o f $\OO(3)$ can be generated by plane reflections (see~\cite{ODKD2020}).
-Finally, in 2014, a definitive and systematic way to determine the symmetry classes of any finite dimensional representation of the groups $\SO(2)$, $\SO(3)$, $\OO(2)$ or $\OO(3)$ was formulated (see~\cite{Oli2014,OA2013,OA2014a,Oli2019}).
-This method uses \emph{clip's tables} and the decomposition of the representation into \emph{irreducible components}, a strategy which was initiated in the nineteens~\cite{CLM1990,CG1994,CG1996}.
+Finally, in 2014, a definitive and systematic way to determine the symmetry classes of any finite dimensional representation of the groups $\SO(2)$, $\SO(3)$, $\OO(2)$ or $\OO(3)$ was formulated~\cite{OA2013,Oli2014,OA2014a,Oli2019}, using a strategy which was initiated in the nineteens~\cite{CLM1991,CG1994,CG1996}.

-Nevertheless, determining explicitly the symmetry class of a given Elasticity tensor is not an easy task and has been the subject of many researches, using different means.
-Moreover, the problem becomes even more complicated if one consider that, in \emph{real life}, a measured Elasticity tensor (assuming that one can access to all of its components) is subject to experimental errors and has therefore no symmetry but is nevertheless \emph{close} to a given theoretical tensor with a \emph{given symmetry}~\cite{GTP1963,MN2006}.
+The explicit calculation of the symmetry class \emph{of a given elasticity tensor} has been an active subject of research in mechanics of deformable solids.
+Besides, the problem becomes even more complicated if one considers that, in \emph{real life}, a measured elasticity tensor (assuming that one can access to all of its components) is subject to experimental errors and has therefore no symmetry but is nevertheless \emph{close} to a given theoretical tensor with a \emph{given symmetry}~\cite{GTT1963,MN2006}.
+Concerning this, it is worth to cite the excellent work of François and coauthors~\cite{Fra1995,FBG1998} who performed a deep experimental and numerical study of the problem using acoustic measurements on polyhedral testing samples of raw materials.